wind-python/windpowerlib/README.rst

 This will open a browser window.
 Navigate to the directory containing the notebook to open it.
 See the jupyter notebook quick start guide for more information on `how to install <http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/install.html>`_ and
 `how to run <http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html>`_ jupyter notebooks.

-Further functionalities, like the modelling of wind farms and wind turbine clusters, are shown in the `turbine_cluster_modelchain_example <http://windpowerlib.readthedocs.io/en/stable/turbine_cluster_modelchain_example_notebook.html>`_.
+Further functionalities, like the modelling of wind farms and wind turbine clusters, are shown in the `TurbineClusterModelChain example <http://windpowerlib.readthedocs.io/en/stable/turbine_cluster_modelchain_example_notebook.html>`_.
 As the ModelChain example it is available as jupyter notebook and as python script.
 The weather and turbine datadata used in this example is the same as in the example above.

  * `TurbineClusterModelChain example (Python script) <https://raw.githubusercontent.com/wind-python/windpowerlib/master/example/turbine_cluster_modelchain_example.py>`_
  * `TurbineClusterModelChain example (Jupyter notebook) <https://raw.githubusercontent.com/wind-python/windpowerlib/master/example/turbine_cluster_modelchain_example.ipynb>`_